LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 > Let's use the IDE to write an equivalent more readable version of this line.

-It is already obvious that a lot of syntactic sugar and compilation time stuff are going on.
+It is already obvious that a lot of syntactic sugar and compilation time stuff is going on.
 Even with the help  of the IDE things seem to be too complex.
 Before you jump into conclusions ask yourself __do we need to understand everything in order to create our application ?__

 > We claim that the __answer is NO__.
 The __goal__ of this workshop apart from a hands on introduction is to __prove that we can use scala even without having vast prior  functional expertise__.